-Thus, this paper explores the issues arising when a complex and highly novel infrastructure PPP project is bid.
-It draws on rich and privileged data provided by both the winning private sector bidder and, critically, the principal unsuccessful bidder.
-The paper adopts a management-based perspective and specifically explores two areas within management: conceptual forms of marketing and the management of complex bids.
+As stated, this paper adopts a management-based perspective and specifically explores two areas within management: conceptual forms of marketing and the management of complex bids.
 The focus on marketing is critical for in this case the project bid was effectively an opportunity to market an established and successful organization into a new sector and the unusual nature of the project helps identify marketing characteristics that are explained from a broader perspective than the current and dominant 'palette of paradigms'.
 The focus upon win strategies and the inductively inspired marketing analysis make original contributions to knowledge.
+In seeking to understand how the marketing strategy and approach was devised and deployed by the winning and losing bidder the challenges of bidding such complex projects is also revealed.

-The paper is written with an inductive research methodology and involves high levels of engagement and trust with the industry actors and this informs the methods applied.
+For reasons associated with the unique access opportunity presented, The paper is necessarily written with an inductive research methodology and has involved establishing very high levels of engagement and trust with the industry actors and this informs the methods applied.
 The paper is structured as follows.
 The next section provides a brief literature review to scope the main topics germane to the paper's focus as context for the subsequent inductive approach.
 A section outlining the research methodology and methods follows.
 The main findings are then presented and, finally, the paper concludes with the primary contributions, recommendations and potential implications.